 This diagnostic procedure enables Dr. Ramirez to analyze problems and sometimes perform treatments before and after any bariatric surgical procedure.
-Most of the time we will remove a tissue sample for biopsy, or we can perform therapeutic procedures as dilation for strictures.
+Most of the time, we will remove a tissue sample for biopsy, or we can perform therapeutic procedures such as dilation for strictures.

 Why a Patient May Require an Endoscopy

-If you are experiencing certain symptoms that may be indicative of digestive-tract issues, an endoscopy can help to diagnose these issues.
+If you are experiencing certain symptoms that may be indicative of digestive tract issues, an endoscopy can help diagnose these issues.

 Any of the following symptoms may necessitate an endoscopy: difficulty swallowing, stomach pain, diarrhea, chronic constipation, or other irregularities in bowel habits.

-The presence of ulcers can also require evaluation with endoscopy, as gastritis or digestive-tract bleeding.
+The presence of ulcers can also require evaluation with endoscopy, as can gastritis or digestive tract bleeding.

-This evaluative procedure is performed routinely as initial evaluation for any Bariatric Surgery procedure to rule out gastric ulcers, tumors, inflammations, infections as H. Pylori and hiatal hernias that can be fixed during surgery.
+This evaluative procedure is routinely performed as the initial evaluation for any Bariatric Surgery procedure to rule out gastric ulcers, tumors, inflammations, and infections.
+Pylori and hiatal hernias that can be fixed during surgery.

 Preparation for an Endoscopy

 An endoscopy requires a degree of patient preparation.
 In the six to eight hours leading up to the procedure, the patient must avoid eating.
-This preparation helps to make the stomach easier to examine with the endoscope and prevention for aspiration complications.
+This preparation helps to make the stomach easier to examine with the endoscope and prevent aspiration complications.